dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 {% endraw %}
 ````

-The main purpose of what is generated is not much important - it is just a proxy class that will automatically implement **ReceiveAsyncInternal** method from base class by scanning all method with have Command/Query/Event as input.
+The main purpose of what is generated is not much important - it is just a proxy class that will automatically implement **ReceiveAsyncInternal** method from base class by scanning all methods with Command/Query/Event as input.

 When comparing this code to code generated manually in Roslyn I showed on the beginning it is like comparing day to night.
 You can see exactly what code will be generated.
 Now you can also understand why I spoke about generating model in first place.
 When you have good model now everything you should do is put properties in right place and you are done.